-The Colonial Theatre opened on November 12, 1912 to much fanfare.
+The Strand Theatre opened on November 12, 1912 to much fanfare.
 The owner Edward W. Hanley spared no expense and his architect obliged by traveling to several theatres in the East for ideas.
 The theatre had no gallery, only a first floor and a balcony which was divided into two sections by an aisle that ran parallel with the row of seats.
 This arrangement allowed the charging of two different prices, separating the upper row from the more desirable seats, which were reserved.
 The theatre also featured twenty individual dressing rooms as well as two chorus rooms.
 It was later renamed National Theatre.

-On September 20, 1915 B.F.
-Keiths circuit leased the theatre and brought in vaudville when it was renamed B.F.
-Keith’s Theatre.
+Following renovations, B.F.
+Keiths circuit leased the theatre and brought in vaudeville when it was renamed B.F.
+Keith’s Theatre from September 20, 1915.
 On September 26, 1921 the name was changed to Liberty Theatre and it was presenting ‘Shubert Vaudeville’.
 By 1923 the management was desperately trying to stay afloat and started showing a number of different programs like westerns and burlesque.
 The theatre name was again changed to Gayety Theatre in 1923 which did little to help the struggling theatre.
 In 1924 the theatre was managed by B.F.
 Keiths and they brought back popular stage shows and movies.
 On September 22, 1928 the Colonial Theatre featured Dayton’s first “talkies” the movie “Lights of New York” drew large crowds.

 During its heyday the Colonial Theatre featured there own house chorus, the Colonialettes and band.
 Such famous acts as the Three Stooges, Jimmy Durante, Ozzy & Harriet as well as many others graced the Colonial Theatre stage.